-The Schema Registry design principle is to provide a way to tackle the challenges of managing and sharing schemas between components and in such a way that the schemas are designed to support evolution such that a consumer and producer can understand different versions of those schemas but still read all information shared between both versions and safely ignore the rest.
+The Schema Registry design principle is to provide a way to tackle the challenges of managing and sharing schemas between components.
+The schemas are designed to support evolution such that a consumer and producer can understand different versions of those schemas but still read all information shared between both versions and safely ignore the rest.